muratk5n/thirdwave/en/README.md

 ---

-If China consumes this much amount of dirty coal, and the entire world depends on them to produce stuff, then to lower emissions maybe countries should not depend on China for so many products.
+If China consumes a lot of dirty coal, and the entire world depends on them to produce stuff, then to lower emissions maybe countries should not depend on China for so many products.
 Should the the environmental footprint of a country define which tariffs get applied to it?

 ---

+Malacca is *closer* to the optimal path I bet corps shaving off cents from their cost needed that path.

+---

 Is "the Malacca Strait worry" overblown?
 There are alternatives..
+Sunda and Lombok Strait are both available and actually spacier for ship traffic.

 ---